loopbackio/loopback.io/pages/ja/lb3/Data-source-generator.md

 This adds an entry to [`datasources.json`](datasources.json.html) with the specified settings.

-If you selected a Bluemix data source, it will be entered in the `.bluemix/datasources-config.json` file.
+If you selected a IBM Cloud data source, it will be entered in the `.bluemix/datasources-config.json` file.